Are you anxious to start your coaching business?

 If yes, then I would like to let you know that my condition was the same as yours, a few years back.
 I was confused about which strategy to follow.
 I tried hands-on social media, conferences, podcasting and various other tools.
 But, eventually, I didn’t get the outcomes as required.
 My efforts were not moving in the right direction.

 Soon, I found the missing link.
 I realized that before starting a business, a proper plan was needed.
-I laid down the plans and strategies.
-There is an in-depth guide that I followed and still walking on the same path.
+I laid out the plans and strategies that have made my business the success it is today.
+There is an in-depth guide that I followed, and I am still walking on the same path.

-So do you want to know what my business plan involved?
-How I built a successful coaching business plan?
-How I managed to use my experience?
+So do you want to know what my business plan involves?
+How did I build a successful coaching business plan?
+How did I manage to use my experience?